DarioHermann/DreamJumper/README.md

 * A Big Thanks to [Textures.com](https://www.textures.com) for almost every texture.
 * Other Textures are from The Sims games.
 * None of the Sounds in this game belong to me.

+* I heavily inspired myself in *Psychonauts* (I'm sure you understand why), and *Luigi's Mansion* for the overworld of the game.
+And the puzzle aspect I took heavy inspiration in *The Legend of Zelda*.